Updated September 24, 2020

 Waivers to preserve seasons of student-athlete eligibility have already been approved and other ideas and legislative proposals are being developed for consideration.

-We held two Virtual Town Halls for students July 2 and two for employees on July 27.
-If you missed them, we invite you to click thru below to see them.
+Over the summer, we held two Virtual Town Halls for students and two for employees.
+Click to see them.

 - Recorded Town Hall Discussion for New Students – First-Year and Transfer Students